alexshtf/alexshtf.github.io/_posts/2020-01-31-ProximalPointWarmup.md

 x_{t+1}=\left[I - \frac{\eta a a^T}{1+\eta \|a\|_2^2} \right][x_t - (\eta b) a],
 $$

-which by careful mathematical manipulations can be further simplified into
+which by tedious, but simple mathematical manipulations can be further simplified into

 $$
 x_{t+1}=x_t - \underbrace{\frac{\eta (a^T x_t+b)}{1+\eta \|a\|_2^2}}_{\alpha_t} a. \tag{S}